coguardio/coguard-cli/README_PYPI.md

 As you can see, CoGuard also analyzes the last Dockerfile used.

-The checks are gathered from different security benchmarks, but also directly from the user manuals of these software projects.
+The checks are gathered from different security controls, but also directly from the user manuals of these software projects.
 At times, known issues for certain versions and security remediations specific to a certain version are being taken into account as well.